Reagan County DWI Guide

 - ALR Hearing Deadline (15 Days): This is the most immediate and critical deadline.
 After a DUI arrest in Texas, the Texas Department of Public Safety (DPS) will attempt to suspend your driver's license.
 You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
 Requesting this hearing is crucial, even if you plan to plead guilty later.
 It allows you to challenge the license suspension and potentially keep your driving privileges.
 Failure to request a hearing within 15 days results in automatic license suspension.

-DUI Enforcement in Reagan
+DUI Enforcement in Reagan County

 Local Resources

-Navigating a DUI arrest requires access to local resources.
+Navigating a DUI arrest requires access to local resources:

-What Makes Reagan Different
+What Makes Reagan County Different

 - Smaller Jail Population: Due to the low population, the Reagan County jail may have fewer inmates than larger city jails.
-This may result in a slightly different booking process or access to resources.

 - Limited Resources: Compared to larger counties, Reagan County may have fewer resources available for DUI offenders, such as specialized treatment programs.